|3||New Berlin, Illinois|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in El Paso air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in El Paso is currently 5.5 times the WHO annual air quality guideline value

 Good 37 US AQI